-Woodmere Art Museum invites artists to submit work that contends with the importance of art in an era of heightened political uncertainty.
-Work in all media addressing contemporary challenges to our civil liberties, moral fabric, social compacts, political institutions, and environment will be considered by juror Harry Philbrick.
+Woodmere Art Museum invited artists to submit work that contends with the importance of art in an era of heightened political uncertainty.
+Work in all media addressing contemporary challenges to our civil liberties, moral fabric, social compacts, political institutions, and environment were considered by juror Harry Philbrick.
 Philadelphia’s Quaker roots give resonance to the phrase “Speaking truth to power.”
-Work reflecting the conviction that the truth is beautiful, elusive, confounding, and eternally important will be privileged.
+Work reflecting the conviction that the truth is beautiful, elusive, confounding, and eternally important are privileged.

-The exhibition will feature works in a wide variety of media from artists living within 50 miles of the Museum.
+The exhibition features works in a wide variety of media from artists living within 50 miles of the Museum.

 The exhibition will be accompanied by an illustrated digital catalogue.
 Recent examples of Woodmere digital exhibition catalogues can be found by following the link below.

 Harry Philbrick is Founding Director of Philadelphia Contemporary, a nonprofit visual and performance art space currently in initial development.

 From 2011–2016 he was Director of the Museum at the Pennsylvania Academy of the Fine Arts.
 He spearheaded a revived engagement with contemporary art at PAFA, creating a substantial endowment to rekindle the Museum’s program of actively collecting contemporary art, and leading an ambitious program of contemporary exhibitions.

 He was Director of The Aldrich Contemporary Art Museum from 1996–2010.